dilo2000/homies/README.md

 ### Web Learning
 Web development is very new territory for me coming from a mechatronics background.
-I was intrigued by the endless ways web development can be applied which led me to beginning a number of projects.
+I was intrigued by the endless ways web development can be applied which led me to begin a number of projects.
 This repository contains different web development projects to aid learning.

 #### Homies
 The idea for this project was to create a platform for my close friends to share photos on.
 Each photo that is taken on the website is posted on the front page in a grid format for everyone to see.
 It forms a collection of images over time that encapsulates your connection.